IBM/nodejs-web-app/README.md

 npm run start
 ```

 Your application will be running at `http://localhost:3000`.
-You can access the `/health` and `/appmetrics-dash` endpoints at the host.
+You can access the `/health` endpoint at the host.

 #### IBM Cloud Developer Tools